appacademy-prep-work/appacademy-prep-work.github.io/_includes/practice-problems-2.md

 solve them all again a day later.
 You should build a good, intuitive grasp of the techniques needed to solve these problems.

-**I've included solutions**, but you shouldn't look at those until you finish a problem (or get stuck).
+I've included solutions, but you shouldn't look at those until you finish a problem (or get stuck).